Types of inspection

 HVAC

-The answer to 'types of inspection' is that there are several common types of HVAC inspections homeowners should be aware of.
-The most important are annual maintenance inspections, pre-purchase inspections, and emergency/repair inspections.
-Annual maintenance inspections check the overall health of your HVAC system and identify any potential issues before they become major problems.
-Pre-purchase inspections are important when buying a new home to ensure the HVAC system is in good working order.
-And emergency/repair inspections are done when you're experiencing an issue with your system, like a sudden breakdown or strange noises.
+The answer to 'types of inspection' is that there are several key types of HVAC inspections that homeowners should be aware of.
+The most common are annual maintenance inspections, pre-purchase inspections, and emergency inspections.
+Annual maintenance inspections are recommended by HVAC manufacturers and industry associations to ensure your system is operating efficiently and safely.
+Pre-purchase inspections are important when buying a home to identify any issues with the HVAC system.
+Emergency inspections are needed when your system suddenly stops working or is not performing properly.

 Step-by-Step Guide